 Training, qualifications & experience

-I am an accredited member of the UKCP and the College for Sexual and Relationship Therapists (number 2240) www.cosrt.org.uk.
+I am an accredited member of the UKCP and a Senior Accredited member of the College for Sexual and Relationship Therapists (number 2240) www.cosrt.org.uk.

 I worked at Cambridge Relate for ten years, and two years at Addenbrookes Hospital, Cambridge.
 I taught on Relate's Postgraduate Diploma for three years and have been in private practice since 2010.